Skip to main content

 This programme is designed to address the growing need for adept leaders and managers in preschools who are equipped to cater to the educational needs of non-Chinese speaking children.
 Additionally, it aims to enhance the proficiency of qualified early childhood educators, molding them into innovative, ethical professionals committed to advancing quality education for young children and their families in Hong Kong.
 Upon concluding this programme, graduates will possess a refined and expanded understanding of early childhood education, enabling them to critically assess and improve their own pedagogical practices.

-Programme Features
+Special Features

-4. Graduates from this programme will be strategically equipped to align with EDB's policies, ensuring that a greater number of non-Chinese speaking children benefit from quality early childhood education.
+4. As a novel initiative in kindergarten Education, the Education Bureau (EDB) stipulates that, beginning in the 2009/10 academic year, all newly appointed principals must possess a degree in early childhood education (BEd(ECE))*.
+Graduates from this programme will be strategically equipped to align themselves with EDB's policies, ensuring that a greater number of non-Chinese speaking children benefit from quality early childhood education.

-5. Graduates of this programme, who have maintained teaching roles in special child care service units during their study period and have fulfilled the requisite courses in Diverse Needs, will be acknowledged as having completed the training equivalent to the One-year In-service Course in Special Child Care Work, as recognized by the Social Welfare Department.
-Note 1
+5. Graduates who have completed the specified courses in the field “Diverse Needs” will be considered as having fulfilled the training of the One-year In-service Course in Special Child Care Work, as recognized by the Social Welfare Department*.Note 1

 Note 1: Students may be required to provide proof of service for taking the courses in diverse needs.
-The University reserves the right to approve students' eligibility
+The University reserves the right to approve students' eligibility.

 Programme Structure